By: Emily Hossellman, VP Marketing, Genea

 This will help you quantify and potentially justify the cost of investing in new technology.

 Tenants are typically required to provide 24-hour advanced notice when they intend to work late in order to give the property team time to manually process the request.
-When tenants have to work unexpectedly or extend their request in real time, they often circumvent the work order system and call the property management office or security staff to get quick service.
+When tenants have to work unexpectedly or extend their request in real time, they often circumvent the work order software and call the property management office or security staff to get quick service.
 Engineers frequently log requests into the BMS remotely or need to visit the property to take care of it.
 However, if the action isn’t logged into the work order system, no billing is recorded.
 This is called billing leakage.

 When after-hours HVAC and lighting is unaccounted for, the building ends up paying for it and loses revenue.
 Without a paper trail for the request, your tenant can easily dispute the charge.
 Perhaps to keep the peace, you err on the side of the tenant while your bottom line suffers.